Tender and light, dairy free Cherry Almond scones are loaded with tart cherries and topped with a sweet almond milk glaze.

 - Turn dough onto lightly floured surface.
 Knead dough for 10 - 15 strokes until it is nearly smooth.

 - Place on an ungreased baking sheet.
-Brush the triangles with additional cream.
+Brush the triangles with additional milk.
 Place these in the freezer uncovered for about 30 minutes.

 - Remove from freezer and bake for 12 - 15 minutes until golden.
 Cool slightly and drizzle with glaze.